meccar/taf-payroll/README.md

 ## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+1. Fork the repository
-1. Create a feature branch
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-2. Make your changes
+3. Make your changes
-3. Ensure all tests pass
+4. Ensure all tests pass (`yarn test`)
-4. Ensure code quality checks pass (pre-commit/pre-push hooks)
+5. Ensure code quality checks pass (pre-commit/pre-push hooks)
-5. Submit a pull request
+6. Commit your changes (`git commit -m 'Add some amazing feature'`)
+7. Push to the branch (`git push origin feature/amazing-feature`)
+8. Open a Pull Request

+### Development Guidelines

+- Follow the existing code style
+- Write tests for new features
+- Update documentation as needed
+- Ensure all linting and type checks pass

 ## License

-This project is private and proprietary.
+This project is open source and available under the [MIT License](LICENSE).

 ## Resources